Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Asian-Canadian Judge

 Born Hamilton, Ontario.
+Died December 21, 2010, Hamilton, Ontario.
 In 1943 she and her husband opened a family restaurant in Hamilton, Ontario.
 She soon became involved with her home community as principal of the National Chinese School and as a Chinese interpreter in the city courts.
 She served as a member of the Canadian consultative council on Multiculturalism.
-In 1977 Mary Wong was the 1st Canadian of Chinese descent to be appointed as a Citizenship Court
+In 1977 Mary Wong was the first Canadian of Chinese descent to be appointed as a Citizenship Court Judge.
+She retired from the "bench" as a citizenship judge in 1985.
+She is an appointee to the Hamilton [Ontario] Gallery of Distinction.

 Geraldine Bertram Wright